Krazy-Killa/Getting-Started-With-ACPI/Universal/dmar-methods/manual.md

 ::: warning

-**NOTE**: Do not confuse this with a SSDT, as that is a `Secondary System Description Table` which provides extra details for the actual DSDT.
+Do not confuse this with a SSDT, as that is a `Secondary System Description Table` which provides extra details for the actual DSDT.

 :::